 The Green Fee Advisory Council was convened by Governor Green to provide crucial guidance on how to appropriate Green Fee funds in ways that bolster environmental conservation, disaster resilience and sustainable tourism in Hawaiʻi.

-Watch the Green Fee Advisory Council’s Updates on Evaluation Criteria and Recommendations Process Webinar
+Access the Green Fee Advisory Council’s Webinar on Evaluation Criteria and Presentation.

 Access the Green Fee Advisory Council’s Introductory Webinar and Presentation.